JuliaIO/EzXML.jl/docs/src/manual.md

 better place to find necessary functions.
 [The developer notes page](devnotes.md) is for developers and most users do not need to read it.

+In this manual, we use `using EzXML` for the sake of brevity.
+However, it is recommended to use `import EzXML` for long scripts or packages because EzXML.jl exports a number of names to your environment.
+These are useful in interactive sessions but easily conflict with other names.
+If you want to see the list of exported names, please go to the top of src/EzXML.jl.

 Data types
 ----------